nishantp22/Marbles-and-Boxes-DP/statement.md

 A and B are playing a game of boxes and marbles.
 There are $n$ distinct marbles (numbered $1$ to $n$) and $n$ dictinct boxes (numbered $1$ to $n$) kept on the ground.
 A is dropping all the marbles at once and trying to see which marble falls into which box.
-However, gravity is acting strangely, and it is confirmed that after you drop the marbles in boxes, there will be only one marble in each box.<br>
+However, gravity is acting strangely, and it is confirmed that after he drops the marbles in boxes, there will be only one marble in each box.<br>

 The rules of the game are as follows: B will win if there is not even a single box whose number matches with the marble it contains, or there is exactly one box whose number matches with the marble it contains.
 If neither of the above happens, A will win.<br>